About Me

 Wool is warm when wet, antibacterial, fire resistant and breathable.
 If it was discovered today, it would be hailed as a sort of wonder material.
 My children wear these jumpers day in, day out, on a very windy Cornish penninsula and so do I. They stand up well against the weather, they don't smell and don’t need constant washing unlike every other item of clothing worn by small children.

 I started making adult jumpers to match because I had such a lot of demand.
-These and the tank tops have been unexpectedly and wildly popular and I am very grateful for every order!
-I don't profess to know much about fashion, nor can I claim to be a textile artist.
+They have been unexpectedly and wildly popular and I am very grateful for every order!
+I don't know much about fashion and I am not a textile artist.
 I aim to make functional, long lasting clothing that doesn't fall apart.

-I only do four colourways per year (they launch in September) because there is just so much choice on the internet, it scrambles my brain a bit.
+I only do four colourways per year (they launch in September) because there is just too much choice on the internet and it scrambles my brain.

-I post pictures and updates on Instagram but if you really want to find out more or stay up to date with availability, please sign up to my newsletter.
+I post pictures and updates on Instagram but if you really want to know more - sign up to My Life in the Wind, my newsletter.
+It's free and I write about the jumpers as well as useful and relatable snippets from my life.